carchu9/Drought_Project/README.md

 After reviewing the notes by the dataset’s author on kaggle, we discovered the training model was never meant to be run on the soil data combined with the meteorological data (time series).
 We also learned that the author went with binning the score data as we had originally attempted to do.
 With these two pieces of information, we reverted back to a classification model and landed with the Random Forest Classifier (v6).
 This new model gave us a decent accuracy of 0.7591 in addition to producing feature importance.

-Model iterations and script to test the model located here: “\ML Modeling” Saved model is located here: “\Trained_Models”

 ## Directory Structure and Code Files:
   * Data directory